boeni-industries/aico/docs/user-guide/getting_started.md

 # Getting Started

 !!! warning "Coming Soon"
+    Welcome!
+This guide is for users and newcomers.
+If you're interested in contributing or developing for AICO, see the [Developer Guide](../developer-guide/getting-started.md).

 This section will be populated as AICO development progresses.

 ## What is AICO?